Carlisle: Association

-Carlisle is represented in English football by Carlisle United, which currently plays in the fourth tier of English football after being relegated from the Football League One.
+Carlisle is represented in English football by Carlisle United, who currently play in the fourth tier of English football after being relegated to Football League Two in 2024.
 The club has played at Brunton Park on Warwick Road (A69) since 1909.
 In November 2011 plans were unveiled for the club to move to a 12,000-seat stadium in Kingmoor Park.

 The club's first Football League tenure began in 1928 when it was elected to the northern section of the Football League Third Division, replacing Durham City.
 Its past achievements include reaching the Football League Cup semi-finals (its best run in either of the two domestic cups) in 1969, and winning promotion to the top flight (then the Football League First Division) in 1974.
 The club topped the English league after winning its first three games of the 1974-75 season, but failed to keep up its good form and was relegated after just one season.
 In 1987 the club returned to the Football League Fourth Division, and in 2004 was relegated to the Football Conference – the first former top division club to do so – only to regain their Football League place after one year.
 In 1999, Carlisle United escaped relegation from the Football League on the final day of the season when on-loan goalkeeper Jimmy Glass scored an injury time winner against Plymouth Argyle.
 The 2–1 win meant that Scarborough were relegated to the Football Conference.